jsfuentes/Code-Cheatsheet/Bash/bash_profile.md

 fi
 ```

-to bashprofile and then use .bash_rc and don't worry about it
+to bashprofile and then use .bashrc and don't worry about it

 ## Basics

 - In ~
 - Make your own commands with `alias ll='ls -lAG'`
 - Load in current shell with `source ~/.bash_profile`

 ## My Bash_Profile